tshenoy19/Darey.io-DevOps-projects/project15.md

   ![Screen Shot 2021-07-06 at 2 25 16 PM](https://user-images.githubusercontent.com/44268796/124649058-ffd2cb80-de65-11eb-88c6-25047134b849.png)

-5. Create an Internet Gateway
+5. Create an Internet Gateway and attach it to the VPC

   ![Screen Shot 2021-07-06 at 2 27 05 PM](https://user-images.githubusercontent.com/44268796/124649252-3f011c80-de66-11eb-9592-c63a0651d9a9.png)